UnifiedPush/specifications/definitions.md

 Or Provider
 Or Push Notification Provider

-This is the server that listen for incoming messages using its provider receiving protocol and forward it to the connected phone using the provider push protocol.
+This is the server that listen for incoming push messages using its provider receiving protocol and forward it to the connected phone using the provider push protocol.

 ## Distributor Application
 Or Distributor

-This is the application that forward messages to the registered end user application.
+This is the application that forward push messages to the registered end user application.
 It is the application which is connected to the push provider.

 ## Connector Library
 Or Connector
 Or UnifiedPush Library

-This is the library used by the end user application to register for push notifications to the distributor applicaton and to receive messages forwarded from the ditributor application.
+This is the library used by the end user application to register for push notifications to the distributor applicaton and to receive push messages forwarded from the ditributor application.